 This morning there was a glorious sunrise.

-The forecasts call for winds of 4 NW on the Beaufort force Scale for tonight and tomorrow morning, then for force 5, and by Monday possible force 7 NW.
-My plan is to stay here today and move tomorrow N to Papandria in Lipsi which is well protected from the northerlies.
+The forecasts called for winds of 4 NW on the Beaufort force Scale for tonight and tomorrow morning, then for force 5, and by Monday possible force 7 NW.
+My plan was to stay here today and move tomorrow N to Papandria in Lipsi which is well protected from the northerlies.
 There I will wait out the predicted strong winds on Monday.

 I spent the afternoon reading under the tent with frequent swimming.
 In the evening I had an ouzo and removed the tent.
 After that I went ashore to the Stigma taverna.
 There were many customers but the family managed to serve me a nice meal.

 I went back to Thetis but because the cabin was hot I slept mostly in the cockpit.

 Sunday August 17, 2014, Day 20

 For some reason I woke up around 5.
 Not having anything better to do I sat in the main cabin and read as it was dark outside.
 There was a glorious sunrise and I took some photographs.
 Then I slowly prepared to depart for Papandria.
 I put up the tent.

 We departed from Archangelos at 0840.
 The wind was 8-12 knots from the NW, a head wind for our 347 heading.
 At 0945 we arrived in the lovely cove of Papandria (Παπανδριά), Lipsi (Λειψοί) [37° 16.8' N 26° 46.2' E] after 5.8 M. I anchored in 4.5 m depth over sand and let out 35 m of chain.
 Since this is a rather popular anchorage I also marked the anchor with the small buoy.
 After lowering the dinghy I snorkeled and checked the anchor.
 It was nicely buried in the sand.
 Just to be sure, I also checked the anchors of the nearby boats.